karthik2804/karthikganeshram.in/src/blog/posts/tech/grid-cards/index.md

 {% raw %}{% set suggestedPosts = collections["post"].slice(0,6).reverse() %}{% endraw %}
 ```

 Now that we are done with the nunjucks template, let us add the CSS for the component to complete it.
 The CSS is pretty straightforward.
 It utilizes a simple CSS grid with an image covering the entire span of each component.
 It is necessary to add an overlay over the image to make the text on the card readable.
-We apply it using gradient.
+We apply it using gradients.
 The smaller text sizes need a darker gradient and hence we add a second background gradient on those elements.
 To add for some interactivity the post content is visible only on hover.

 ###### index.css